 Before any evidence is taken each first barrister will make an opening address to provide the Magistrate with a general idea of the case.
 This is established by identifying the issues between the parties (by reference to the charge sheet in criminal cases or the pleadings in civil cases).
 In the opening address it is usual to present the matters to be proved and how they are going to be proved by briefly summarising the nature and extent of the evidence to be called.
 The address should refer to any important facts and relevant background information that will assist the Magistrate to understand the evidence as it is presented.
-The opening address should not include reference to any case law precedents, and marks may be deducted if caselaw is quoted in the Opening Address.
+The opening address should not include references to any case law precedents, and a lower score will be awarded if caselaw is quoted in the Opening Address.

-10.2 Examination-in-Chief
+b) Examination-in-Chief

 The first step in the taking of evidence is called examination-in-chief.
 This is often quite challenging, as the purpose is to get the witness to tell his/her story.
 This is done by bringing out everything the witness can tell to prove the case, without suggesting to the witness what to say.
-A way to get the witness to tell his/her story without leading him/her, is to start your questions with words such as 'who, what, when, where and how'.
+One way to get the witness to tell his/her story without leading him/her, is to start your questions with words such as 'who', 'what', 'when', 'where' and 'how'.

-Leading questions may be asked about matters, which are not really in dispute.
+Leading questions may be asked about matters, which are not in dispute.
 For example, in a collision case, the time and place of the collision may not be in dispute.
 Such preliminary leading questions enable the witness to be taken quickly to the real matters in dispute.

-10.3 Cross-examination
+c) Cross-examination